GonzalezLab/DrosOmics/README.md

 2. `data*tsv`: tab-delimited files with the name of the data uploaded into DrosOmics
 3. `JSON-templates`: templates for DrosOmics to create the different type tracks
 4. `ChIP-seq_scripts` and `RNA-seq_script`: scripts to process ChIP/ATAC/RNA-seq

+## Docker image
+The docker image containing DrosOmics is in the `drosomics.tar` file.

 ## Citation